Ariel Pink: Early life

+Musical career

 1996–2003: Early recordings

 While in high school, Rosenberg began experimenting with songwriting and composing avant-garde pieces using a portable cassette recorder in his father's garage.
 His tools were limited to one bass guitar, an amp, and kitchen utensils.
 In 1996, he started what he later described as an eight-year-long "recording session" in which he "was very completely single-minded.
 I had tunnel vision.
 I was just completely [recording music] like if my life depended on it."
 By then, he "was very into" krautrock, and in his songs, he endeavored to obfuscate his personality while using photos that bore minimal resemblance to him as album covers.
 He credited his tapes to a variety of names (or "logos") including "Ariel Pink's Haunted Graffiti" and "Ariel Rosenberg's Thrash and Burn".
 He did not intend to release any of this music.

 In 1997, Rosenberg entered the California Institute of the Arts studying fine art.
 He was dissatisfied that the school focused on "the art market" rather than "color theory or anything like that".
 He met John Maus at CalArts, and they subsequently became best friends and roommates.
 On one project, Rosenberg collaborated with fellow student and roommate Jeremy Albert Ringermacher, submitting a three-foot tall illustration, titled "The Last Art Piece", that realistically depicted the school's faculty, staff members, and students engaging in an orgy.
 The piece was allowed to be displayed, and in response, an administrative member unsuccessfully sued the university for sexual harassment.

 His album The Doldrums (2000) was recorded during his final semester at the university.
 According to LA Weekly, he was then "in the throes of a drug binge".
 "I'm sure those were my words," he later said.
-"I don’t know.
+"I don't know.
 It was fine.
 I had a typical art school experience, I suppose, if you consider getting drunk at openings, partying with your 'teachers,' and shrugging off scholastic duties as often as possible as something typical of college experience."
 He described the album as "the saddest record I could [have made]; it was negative not only emotionally but aesthetically."
 The guitar parts were played with only three strings.
 For final examinations, he submitted a kiosk where he sold CDs of The Doldrums as a criticism against the school's marketing-oriented curriculum.

 Rosenberg became a devout fan of the lo-fi musician R. Stevie Moore after listening to the compilation Everything and subsequently began collaborating with him.
 He first contacted Moore in early 1999 and mailed him a CD-R of The Doldrums.
 As Moore remembered, "I often received demos from taper nerds, but the Haunteds were from a surreal plane.
-Ariel started sending me so much material that it eventually became a big blur; I couldn’t even totally wrap my head around his dozens of masterpieces."
+Ariel started sending me so much material that it eventually became a big blur; I couldn't even totally wrap my head around his dozens of masterpieces."
 Pink recalled: "Signing on and seeing that my first email was from him was the most exciting thing to have happened in my life up to that point."